AlixCozmo/alert-forkiwiirc/README.md

 This extension plays alert sounds when a ratsignal, hatsignal or a code red ratsignal shows up in chat.
 It's for those people(me) who want a different sound than the default kiwi sound.

-The extension does not currently support custom highlights or custom sounds, unless you are willing to modify the code to do that.
+The extension does not currently support custom highlights or custom sounds other than the ones who are provided, unless you are willing to modify the code to do that.

 Known issues: